Hot Summer-1968

 Grade: B

-The genre of the film pretty much sucks and is not at all my favorite style of film but Hot Summer contains a liberal helping of sun, perfect smiles, and beach bodies to keep viewers at least interested.
+The film’s genre pretty much sucks and isn’t my favorite, but Hot Summer offers a liberal helping of sun, perfect smiles, and beach bodies to keep viewers at least interested.

 Hot Summer is pure summer fun- nothing more and nothing less.

-The numbers are professional largely because real-life pop stars Doerk and Schobel do the bulk of them.
+The numbers are mainly professional because real-life pop stars Doerk and Schobel do the bulk of them.

 My hunch is that Joachim Hasler, who directed the film, desired a release from the bleakness of his own culture and saw America as the land of freedom and fun.

-Kudos to the film for being made at all Hot Summer (1968) is hardly a great film but it does hold the viewer’s interest.
-It contains enough fun and frolics and good-looking young people to avoid being a snore.
+Kudos to the film for being made at all.
+Hot Summer (1968) is hardly a great film, but it does hold the viewer’s interest.
+It contains enough fun and frolics, along with good-looking young people, to avoid being a snooze.